jadeforrest/blog/content/posts/2023-04-04--executive-advisor/index.md

 I personally provide a 50% discount for individuals, because otherwise many of them can’t afford it.
 And many of them find even the discounted rate out of their reach.
 (This is why I started offering [group leadership coaching](/group-leadership-coaching/).)

 If possible, go through your company.
 An easy way to ask about this is to ask if they offer executive coaches or executive advisors.
 If they don’t, ask if they’d be open to it.
 Many leaders don’t want to seem “weak” by asking for this.
-But many companies do offer this kind of investment in their employees, or are willing to.
+You would be surprised how common executive advisors are.
+Many companies do offer this kind of investment in their employees, or are willing to.
 You may be surprised that the person you’re asking already uses an advisor!

 Most advisors charge either hourly, or by the number of meetings.
 My own rates are monthly charges, based on the frequency we plan to meet.
 That seems to be pretty common.